DLamb-TheFallen/Home-Lab-SIEM/README.md

 (Note: I disabled the windows machine's firewall as it was blocking the VM's from ICMP messages from getting through)

 ## Setting up the Wazuh server
-I started by setting up the ubuntu server as a wazuh indexer.
+I started by setting up the ubuntu server as a Wazuh indexer.
 The indexer is the place where alerts generated from the server are stored.
 Since I am doing this all on one server/node the ubuntu server will be acting as the indexer and the server for this lab.

 I followed this useful guide on Wazuh's website to set up the indexer:
 [Wazuh Indexer Setup](https://documentation.wazuh.com/current/installation-guide/wazuh-indexer/step-by-step.html)